Alexandru Vaida-Voevod: First Term as Prime Minister

-The elections of November 1919 were successful for his party, and Vaida-Voevod replaced the National Liberal Ion I. C. Brătianu as Prime Minister and Nicolae Mișu as Foreign Minister.
+The elections of November 1919 were successful for his party, and Vaida-Voevod replaced the National Liberal Ion I. C. Brătianu as prime minister and Nicolae Mișu as foreign minister.
 He secured the demarcation lines by ordering Romanian troops to fight off the Hungarian Soviet Republic.
 However, Vaida-Voevod's radical approach toward the land reforms made King Ferdinand dissolve his government in March 1920, to be replaced by one formed by General Alexandru Averescu's People's Party (a populist movement that had attracted Brătianu's conditional support).
 Vaida-Voevod's party emerged as the National Peasants' Party in 1926, and he served as its leader.
 He also served twice as Interior Minister (1928–1930 and 1932).

 Second and Third Cabinet

 Vaida-Voevod's second cabinet existed from 11 August until 17 October 1932; he resigned and was succeeded by Iuliu Maniu.
-After Maniu resigned as Prime Minister in January 1933, Vaida-Voevod returned as Prime Minister.
+After Maniu resigned as prime minister in January 1933, Vaida-Voevod returned as prime minister.

 "Vaida and his supporters, who formed the National Peasants' Party's right wing, were acting more like Liberals than Peasantists.
 They crushed strikes by oil workers in Ploiești and by railway workers in Bucharest in February 1933, dissolved Communist Party front organizations and all other 'anti-state' organizations, and proclaimed martial law in a number of cities."

-Nonetheless, the problems posed by his new cabinets (in 1932 and 1933) – the Legionary Movement's intimidation of the political scene, and Vaida-Voevod's own anti-semitism (which began to manifest itself in measures of repression encouraged by the Legionaries), led to a split between the Prime Minister and his Party.
+Nonetheless, the problems posed by his new cabinets (in 1932 and 1933) – the Legionary Movement's intimidation of the political scene, and Vaida-Voevod's own antisemitism (which began to manifest itself in measures of repression encouraged by the Legionaries), led to a split between the prime minister and his Party.
 His second government fell because of Armand Călinescu, who was a staunch opponent of the Legionary Movement.